can you join the military if youre colorblind

 Also, this research is to improve safety and effectiveness for warfighters and pilots.

-The Cone Contrast Test (CCT) indicates deficiencies in color vision, severity, and quantifies normal color vision.
+For potential pilots, the Cone Contrast Test (CCT) indicates deficiencies in color vision, its severity, and quantifies normal color vision.

 The enhanced accuracy of the CCT allows for precision in occupational selection for enlistees.

-Moreover, it also increases odds of mission success and reduces risk of accidents.
+Moreover, it also increases the odds of mission success and reduces the risk of accidents.

 Some Air Force personnel may not be eligible for certain occupational positions within varying career fields due to colorblindness.